symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 The code proposed next addresses all these issues by monitoring the blockchain.

+.. _exchanges-monitoring:

 Monitoring
 ==========

 The blockchain is polled periodically and all incoming transactions since last poll are processed in a batch:

-1. All transactions added to the blockchain **since** the last check and **up to** the latest finalized block are examined, looking for the ones destined to the Central Exchange Wallet.
+1. All **Transfer** transactions added to the blockchain **since** the last check and **up to** the latest finalized block are examined, looking for the ones destined to the Central Exchange Wallet.
 This can be done efficiently with a single Symbol API call.

+   - Transfer transactions embedded in **Aggregate Complete** and **Aggregate Bonded** transactions must also be examined (see the :ref:`exchange-aggregate-transactions` section above).
+This is handled in the example code by the ``embedded: true`` parameter in the `searchConfirmedTransactions <https://docs.symbolplatform.com/symbol-openapi/v1.0.4/#operation/searchConfirmedTransactions>`__ call.

-   If Finalization is not desired (see the :ref:`exchange-avoid-rollbacks` section above) you can search up to 20 blocks before the current chain height, for example.
+   - If Finalization is not desired (see the :ref:`exchange-avoid-rollbacks` section above) you can search up to 20 blocks before the current chain height, for example.

 2. Filter out transactions that: